TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'How do you run a gas line to the ADU?'
     faq__list--item__answer: 'We don’t.
 Our units are all electric, because electric appliances are much more efficient and environmentally friendly.
-We use a top-of-the-line water heater, and our electric induction cooktop has rave reviews.'
+We use a top-of-the-line water heater, and our electric induction cook-tops have rave reviews.'
   -
     type: faq__list--item
     faq__list--item__question: 'How do ADU’s work with zoning?'
     faq__list--item__answer: 'Bit of a loaded question… it depends.
 Zoning happens at a city-by-city level, and so we’ll have to know where you are.
-Since the state of California changed the laws around ADUs starting in 2017, ADU’s are now allowed in the backyards of all single family homes, with some restrictions in each local area (things like setbacks, size limits, etc.).'
+Since the state of California changed the laws around ADUs starting in 2017, ADU’s are now allowed in the backyards of all single family homes, with some restrictions in each local area (things like setbacks, size limits, etc.).
+If you''re in one of our current service areas, we can help you understand and navigate this process.'
   -
     type: faq__list--item
     faq__list--item__question: 'What setbacks are required on my property?'